meng89/ipodshuffle/README.rst

     pip3 install ipodshuffle

-if you use svox engine, try install svox package in the distribution
+If you use svox engine, try install svox package in the distribution

 Usage & Modules API
 ===================